 Any work performed is always to the client's tolerance level.
 I do not use oils, creams, or lotions.
 If a person is more comfortable doing so, they can wear loose athletic clothing during their session vs. being draped with sheets; in fact, wearing athletic clothing makes the bodywork easier to do.
 I often spend a full 60 minute session on 1-2 areas of a client's 'trouble spots,' so it is not very similar to full-body relaxation massage, though the full body can be worked on, especially in longer sessions.
 Both what the client and their body "tell" me helps to direct the session.

 In all cases, the work is client-driven with the goals being decreased pain, increased range of motion, and/or increased athletic performance.

-How Do You Work on Fascia?
+What is Fascia & How do You Work on it?

 What is Positional Release?

 CST is specific fascial work focused on the cranial bones, fluid and fascia that is part of the central nervous system.
 It is gentle, highly targeted work that can have broad, wide-ranging effects on the body.
 It can be done with a person lying on a table or sitting, so no disrobing is required.

 Dynamic Body Balancing incorporates this work and myofascial work, together.
 Visceral Manipulation targets specific organs of the body, and can also be used with CST.